 Leadership Overview

-Anne Arundel County has 7 executives leading key functions including administration, information technology, and governance.
+Anne Arundel County has 8 executives leading key functions including administration, finance, operations, information technology, and board governance.

-Dedicated to serving its residents, Anne Arundel County operates as a governmental body, comprising numerous departments and services that collaborate to provide essential functions and support the community's needs.
+Dedicated to serving its residents, Anne Arundel County operates as a governmental body comprising numerous departments and services, all unified by a mission to provide essential public services and foster community well-being within Maryland.

-Dedicated to serving its residents, Anne Arundel County operates as a governmental body, comprising numerous departments and services that collaborate to provide essential functions and support the community's needs.
+Dedicated to serving its residents, Anne Arundel County operates as a governmental body comprising numerous departments and services, all unified by a mission to provide essential public services and foster community well-being within Maryland.

 Leadership Roles at Anne Arundel County